Middle Park (Qld)

 Table Chart PROFILE FAQ

-Middle Park has a highly educated workforce with strong professional services representation and an unemployment rate of 3.2%, according to AreaSearch's aggregation of statistical area data.
-As of September 2025, there are 2,146 residents employed, with an unemployment rate 0.8% lower than Greater Brisbane's rate of 4.0%.
+Middle Park has a highly educated workforce with strong representation in professional services.
+The unemployment rate is 3.2%, as aggregated by AreaSearch from statistical area data.
+As of September 2025, 2,142 residents are employed, with an unemployment rate of 0.8% below Greater Brisbane's rate of 4.0%.

-The area appears to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
-Between September 2024 and September 2025, the labour force decreased by 3.7%, while employment declined by 2.6%, causing unemployment to fall by 1.1 percentage points.
-In comparison, Greater Brisbane recorded employment growth of 3.8% and labour force growth of 3.3%, with unemployment falling by 0.5 percentage points.
-State-level data from QLD as of 25-Nov shows employment contracted by 0.01%, losing 1,210 jobs, with the state unemployment rate at 4.2%, closely aligned with the national rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 project overall employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Middle Park's employment mix suggests local employment should increase by 6.7% over five years and 13.8% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not consider localised population projections.
+The predominantly residential area offers limited local employment opportunities, as indicated by the Census working population count versus resident population.
+In the 12-month period ending in September 2025, Middle Park's labour force decreased by 3.7%, and employment decreased by 2.6%, causing a fall in unemployment rate of 1.1 percentage points.
+By comparison, Greater Brisbane recorded employment growth of 3.8% over the same period.
+Jobs and Skills Australia's national employment forecasts from May-25 project total employment to increase by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Middle Park's employment mix suggests local employment should increase by 6.7% over five years and 13.8% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment